-Washington, DC, is home to more free attractions than any other American city.
-The Smithsonian alone has 17 museums, galleries and a zoo, and that’s just a fraction of the incredible things to see and do in the city.
+Washington DC is home to more free attractions than any other American city.
+The Smithsonian Institution alone has 17 museums, galleries and a zoo and that’s just a fraction of the incredible things to see and do in the city.
 This is as it should be for the nation’s capital, a city FOR all of the people in the United States.
-But it can be overwhelming, especially for first-time visitors.
+It can be overwhelming especially for first-time visitors.
 Here’s a primer of “don’t miss” attractions, including museums, monuments and other great sites.

 Arlington National Cemetery — More than 300,000 Americans heroes have been laid to rest on this hallowed ground, which is home to the grave of President John F. Kennedy, the Tomb of the Unknown Soldier and the Robert E. Lee Memorial.